ans-group/docs.ukfast.co.uk/source/cloud/flex/nova/newinstances.md

 # UKF2 eCloud Flex instances replace UKF1

 As of March 2017, a new range of eCloud Flex instance flavours, called UKF2, has replaced the previous UKF1 range.
-Details of the new flavour configurations can be found in [MyUKFast](https://my.ukfast.co.uk/ecloud-flex/16029/pricing.php) and in the [OpenStack control panel](https://api.openstack.ecloud.co.uk/project/instances/).
+Full details of the new flavour configurations can be found in [MyUKFast](https://my.ukfast.co.uk/ecloud-flex/16029/pricing.php) (along with pricing) and in the [OpenStack control panel](https://api.openstack.ecloud.co.uk/project/instances/).
 You can continue to run existing UKF1 instances, but will not be able to create new ones.

 There are a couple of reasons behind this change: